benlk/columbus-regional-rail/_lines/amtrak-expansion.md

 - Lima, Ohio &mdash; has [a historic station](https://en.wikipedia.org/wiki/Lima_station_(Pennsylvania_Railroad)) that could be reopened.
 - Kenton, Ohio
 - Marysville, Ohio
+- Dublin, Ohio &mdash; not in Amtrak's plans, [but the City of Dublin is moving ahead with plans](https://columbusunderground.com/dublin-planning-for-future-rail-station-bw1/).
 - Greater Columbus Convention Center, Ohio &mdash; [The designs for this station are already made](https://columbusunderground.com/study-amtrak-station-new-plaza-could-be-added-to-convention-center-bw1/), and recent construction at the Convention Center has reserved space for this station.
 - John Glenn Columbus International Airport, Ohio &mdash; I guess this is the most logical location for a multi-modal transportation center in Columbus.
 Certainly not [some gas station in Hilltop](https://news.wosu.org/2023-06-30/customers-unhappy-with-changes-at-new-west-columbus-greyhound-bus-terminal).
 - Newark, Ohio